Skip to main content

 DigitSec is a SaaS product.
 You connect your org and your repository, and analysis runs in DigitSec's cloud.
 That is a fine model for teams that want a hosted dashboard and are comfortable with code and org metadata leaving their environment.
 It is a hard stop for teams whose contracts forbid it.

-Vulkro for Salesforce is offline-first.
+Vulkro for Salesforce scans locally.
 The detector engine, the CVE bundle, and the Salesforce-specific rules all live in one static binary that runs on the laptop.
-There is no upload, no account, and no hosted dashboard.
+There is no upload and no hosted dashboard: source and org metadata never leave the machine.
 The live-org audit runs through the consultant's or admin's own sf CLI authorization, so the session token never passes through us.

 This matters most in three places: